The Year in Google Ads: The 27 Biggest Stories of 2017

 “Why should I care, Allen?”

 Because Similar Audiences for Search have greater reach than RLSA while boasting comparably high CTR and conversion rates.
-If you haven’t worked them into your AdWords account yet, they could be a great way to bolster performance (not to mention blow your boss’s or client’s socks off) in Q1.
+If you haven’t worked them into your Google Ads account yet, they could be a great way to bolster performance (not to mention blow your boss’s or client’s socks off) in Q1.

 #16: Gmail Remarketing